Insight: Turkish generals look to life beyond prison bars

 Basbug, regarded as one of the most cerebral chiefs the army has had, described the charges as "tragi-comic" before being sent to join old comrades at Silivri prison.

-Parliament is also scrutinizing the activities of the army pension fund OYAK.
+Parliament is also scrutinising the activities of the army pension fund OYAK.

 CALLING OFF THE LAWYERS?